-Field sampling activities for LCRA and COA are documented on electronic field data forms and UCRA uses a field sheet template for flow measurements and a waterproof field book for recording field notes and secchi depths (see Appendix D for a copy of these forms/templates).
-Flow worksheets, aquatic life use monitoring checklists, habitat assessment forms, field biological assessment forms, and records of bacteriological analyses

-(if applicable) are part of the field data record.
+Field sampling activities for COA are documented on electronic field data forms and LCRA and UCRA use field sheet templates for flow measurements and a waterproof field book for recording field notes and secchi depths (see Appendix D for a copy of these forms/templates).
+Flow worksheets and records of bacteriological analyses (if applicable) are part of the field data record.
 The following will be recorded for all visits:

-Station ID
+- Station ID

-Sampling Date
+- Sampling Date

-Location
+- Location

-Sampling Depth
+- Sampling Depth

-Sampling Time
+- Sampling Time

-Sample Collector's name
+- Sample Collector's name

-Values for all field parameters collected.
+- Values for all field parameters collected

-Notes containing detailed observational data not captured by field parameters, including:
+Additional notes containing detailed observational data not captured by field parameters may include:

-Water appearance,
+- Water appearance

-Weather,
+- Weather

-Biological activity,
+- Biological activity

-Unusual odors,
+- Unusual odors

-Pertinent observations related to water quality or stream uses,
+- Pertinent observations related to water quality or stream uses

-Watershed or instream activities,
+- Watershed or instream activities

-Specific sample information,
+- Specific sample information

-Missing parameters.
+- Missing parameters